 In the lower Brazos (Segment 1202), Allen's Creek continues to be non-supporting for contact recreation use due to elevated levels of bacteria.
 Permitted domestic outfalls, row crops, and pastureland are located upstream of the sampling location.
 Any or all of these could contribute to the bacteria load in Allen's Creek.

-Upper Oyster Creek was originally listed on the 2000 303(d) List for dissolved oxygen and bacterial impairments and remains on the 2008 303(d) List today.
-This listing required development of a TMDL for point and non-point sources of bacteria.
+Upper Oyster Creek was originally listed on the 2000 303(d) List for bacterial impairments A TMDL for point and non-point sources of bacteria for this water body was completed and approved in 2007.